 The Nature Conservancy is committed to keeping bison as wild as possible, within the constraints of available space and human safety, and with minimal veterinary care just once a year at the fall roundup.
 The animals breed, birth, feed, and care for themselves without human intervention.
 Weather extremes, parasites, potential predators, and herd social dynamics are all realities for Nachusa's bison.

-In October 2016, Nachusa Grasslands completed its second bison roundup.
-The purpose of this is to allow a veterinarian to examine each animal, vaccinate it, and embed a microchip in one of the bison's ears.
-The roundup is also a way to keep a current count of bison and to weigh each animal.
-For a detailed look at the roundup, with photographs, click on the following link: 2016 Bison Roundup
+The purpose of an annual roundup is to allow a veterinarian to examine each animal, vaccinate it, and embed a microchip in one of the bison's ears.
+Roundups are also a way to keep a current count of bison and to weigh each animal.
+Trained and experienced staff members and volunteers participate in the roundups each year.

 Basic Bison FAQ